-During Q1-2022, work at Cerro Quema focused on exploration target review and refinement.
-In Q2-2022, the planned 11,700m drill program commenced with two diamond drill holes completed in La Pelona target and three holes in La Prieta targets.
-Drilling in both target areas have returned encouraging results and additional drilling will be planned.
-Through the second half of 2022, infill and expansion drilling at Caballito will be directed at converting resources from the inferred resource to the indicated resource category, providing material for metallurgical testing, and testing the continuity of mineralization and potential extensions of this deposit.
-More limited drilling is also planned at La Pava and Quemita sulphide deposits.
-During the quarter ended June 30, 2022, \$1.7 million was expensed on exploration and evaluation activities at Cerro Quema.
+During Q1 2022, work at Cerro Quema focused on exploration target review and refinement.
+In Q2 2022, the planned drill program commenced with two diamond drill holes completed in La Pelona target and three holes in La Prieta targets.
+Drilling in both target areas has returned encouraging results and additional drilling will be planned for 2023.
+Assay results are available in our press release dated September 12, 2022 (Orla Mining Advances Exploration & Growth Pipeline).

+In Q3 2022, infill and expansion drilling at Caballito has focused on converting resources from the inferred resource to the indicated resource category, providing material for metallurgical testing, and testing the continuity of mineralization and potential extensions of this deposit.
+This drilling, along with more limited drilling planned at La Pava and Quemita sulphide deposits, will continue through Q4 2022.
+During Q3 2022, \$2.4 million was expensed on exploration and evaluation activities at Cerro Quema.